Giant Dipper (Belmont Park)

-The Giant Dipper, also known as the Mission Beach Roller Coaster and by other previous names, is a historical wooden roller coaster located at Belmont Park in the Mission Beach area of San Diego, California, United States.
+The Giant Dipper, also known as the Mission Beach Roller Coaster and by other previous names, is a historic wooden roller coaster located at Belmont Park in the Mission Beach area of San Diego, California, United States.
 Built in 1925, it is one of two remaining wooden coasters on the West Coast designed by notable coaster designers Frank Prior and Frederick Church, along with the other Giant Dipper, which opened a year earlier at the Santa Cruz Beach Boardwalk.
 Giant Dipper at Belmont Park was added to the National Register of Historic Places in 1978, and it was later designated a National Historic Landmark in 1987.

 Description

 The Giant Dipper is located at the northeast corner of Belmont Park, a waterfront amusement park at the junction of Mission Boulevard and West Mission Bay Drive.
 The coaster occupies an irregular area about 100 × 500 ft in size, and is accessed via a terminal structure on its west side.
 It has a track length of 2800 ft, and its highest hills, located roughly at opposite ends of the area, reach 75 ft in height.
 A sign with the name "Belmont" is affixed to the wooden trestle structure at its northeast edge.